 Outdoor events, such as summer fairs, are a great opportunity to incorporate sun safety.
-Here are some simple, fun ideas for incorporating sun safety into a summer event, such as a summer fair.

 It is strongly recommended that all pupils are shown the Sun Ready Challenge assembly presentation before doing these activities so that they understand the basics of sun safety.